dundunndone/aws-event-monitor/README.md

 ## Pre-Reqs

-* Deploying Lambda Layer (included) to support the python requests module
+* Deploying Lambda Layer (included) to support the python requests module.
 * For Slack, you will need to create a Slack channel and setup an Incoming Webhook to send your events to.